Skip to Main Content

 This guide is designed to help novice and experienced review teams navigate the systematic review and/or meta-analysis process

-Once you have gathered all unique references from your search, it's time to systematically determine what relevant via the (1) Title and Abstract Screening, and (2) Full Text Review.
+Once you have gathered all unique references from your search, it's time to systematically determine which of those references are relevant to your defined scope via the (1) Title and Abstract Screening, and (2) Full Text Review.

-Using two reviewers per article a both stages and deciding how disagreements will be resolved ahead of time are two mechanism for reducing risk of bias in this phase of the systematic review.
+Using two reviewers per article at both stages and deciding how disagreements will be resolved ahead of time are two mechanism for reducing risk of bias in this phase of the systematic review.

 Screening & Review Steps